-Beginning on September 15, 2014, all annual backflow assembly test reports must be submitted electronically via the BSI Online system at www.bsionlinetracking.com.
+As of September 15, 2014, all annual backflow assembly test reports must be submitted electronically via the BSI Online system at www.bsionlinetracking.com.
 This will not require you to scan your test reports – you will simply be transferring information from your report onto the site.
-Beginning September 15, 2014, all reports are to be submitted online for no fee.
+As of September 15, 2014, all reports are to be submitted online for no fee.

 Please make sure to obtain the Customer Confirmation Number (CCN) from your customer.
 The CCN will be needed to access your customer’s records.

 Please be sure that your online credentials are up to date.
 Each tester must have a current backflow tester license.